rbroek/objectiv.io/docs/docs/quickstart-guide.md

 <img src={useBaseUrl('/img/objectiv-pipeline.svg')} alt="Objectiv Pipeline" class="img-l" />

-**Security Warning:** The above `docker-compose` command starts a postgres container that allows connections without verifying passwords.
-Do not use this in production or on a shared system!

 The initial startup may take a bit longer because the image is quite big (~2GB) and needs to be downloaded first.

 ### Exploring the data